Please let me know if you are NOT planning to do a newsletter. Otherwise I will expect one.

 Copy timeliness is past or irrelevant.
 Don’t just fill space because you can.
 Think of when newsletters will mail and how to make your news matter.
 If you need more copy, we can send you ideas.
 I hope to send out ACRL-related copy before you get too far along so you can include it if you want.
 If you have to reduce the pages, try 4 or 6.

 Graphics.
-As noted above, graphics taken directly from the Web do not reproduce well in the printed form.
-If you need a conference logo or any other ALA logo, please contact me and I will get you a printable electronic version.
+As noted above, if you need a conference logo or any other ALA logo, please contact me and I will get you a high-resolution version.
 In general, avoid using. gifs wherever possible.
 For photographs, stick with .tif files or high res .jpgs; for line art, use .eps files.
 If a .gif is your only option, decide whether the quality is really worth it.
-Pictures are great, but if they’re muddy and dark, they don’t lend much to the newsletter.
-A good way to determine how a pic will look in the final form is to make a regular copy of it and see how it looks.
-If it looks awful, chances are it won’t look very good coming from the printer either.
-Their equipment may give you better results, but don’t expect it to work miracles.
+Images are great, but if they’re pixelated, tiny, or dark, they don’t lend much to the newsletter.

 Colored backgrounds.
-Lightly shaded backgrounds are a good way to break things up, but again, you have to be careful not to make the background so dark that it’s difficult to read the text.
-The copier rule applies here as well.
-If the copy is difficult to read, chances are, the final newsletter will also be difficult to read.
+Lightly shaded backgrounds are a good way to break things up, but again, you have to be careful not to make the background so dark that it’s difficult to read the text, particularly considering that the newsletter may be printed by the recipient.